 - Every night moon will shine.

 You might be thinking why you should know this & how I know all this.
 It’s because, at one point in my life, I was struggling with living life.
-For long, I felt like I’m caged & doing things just because somebody else wanted me to be.
+For a long, I felt like I’m caged & doing things just because somebody else wanted me to be.
 I’m not radical rather I’m the guy who

-I’m not radical rather I’m the guy who sits at the first bench & scores the best grades in exams.
+I’m not radical rather I’m the guy who sits on the first bench & scores the best grades in exams.
 I was doing good in my life after graduation & my business + money was growing.
 Even though I was at the stage where I had everything, I was not happy.

 I realized that life is not all about working, making money & be a part of the race.
 This is where I get to know about Spirituality ( Something that I always thought of unreal bullshit) & let me tell you the honest truth:

-When I was researching about spirituality, I was shocked to know that most of the great leaders like Mother Teresa, Mahatma Gandhi, A. P. J. Abdul Kalam was spiritual.
+When I was researching spirituality, I was shocked to know that most of the great leaders like Mother Teresa, Mahatma Gandhi, A. P. J. Abdul Kalam were spiritual.
 With my utmost fear & doubt, I started learning more about it & after knowing the reality of life; my life has changed completely.
-From an anxious, angry, self-centered guy; I become a person who emphasizes with all the pain, learned to leave in now & lost all my anxiety.
+From an anxious, angry, self-centered guy; I become a person who emphasizes all the pain, learned to leave now & lost all my anxiety.
 It was a magical feeling, as I thought the anxiety & tension is part of my complete lifespan.
 I was wrong when I discovered the truth & realized we can shape our life in any way we want.

 As a guest here at ShoutMeLoud, I will keep this part short as the truth of life is better experienced.